shiftect-001/shiftect-for-educa/README.md

 A pair may look possible in terms of time, but still be invalid because of subject mismatch, grade mismatch, or pairing restrictions.

 shiftect. for EDUCA treats one-to-two lesson assignment as a constraint-based scheduling problem, not as simple seat filling.

-Search target = the lesson assignments, teachers, time slots, or resources that may be moved or regenerated in the current process.

-Fixed target = confirmed lesson assignments or resources that must be maintained in the current process.

-Partial regeneration = regenerating only the affected range while keeping confirmed lesson assignments fixed.

 ### Q031.
 How should seasonal course scheduling be handled?